toludoyin/30-days-of-data-science/README.md

 RFM metric was used to segment customers into category based on their purchasing performace.

 R - recency, when last did a customer purchase a product.

 F - frequency, how often did they purchase the company's product.

 M - monetary value, how much have they spent in purchasing goods in the company.

-This help the business to understand it customers performance and how to improve their performance by increasing their purchasing power and frequent interaction of purchase through different marketing strategy
+This help the business to understand it customers performance and how to improve their performance by increasing their purchasing power and frequent interaction of purchase through different marketing strategy.